 If there are any abnormal growths in the esophagus, surgery may be necessary to remove them.
 Surgery may also be used to remove scar tissue.

-If you have acid reflux or ulcers, you will be given prescription medication to treat them and encouraged to follow a reflux diet.
+If you have acid reflux or ulcers, you may be given prescription medication to treat them and encouraged to follow a reflux diet.

-In severe cases, you may be admitted into the hospital and given food through a feeding tube.
+In severe cases, you may be admitted to the hospital and given food through a feeding tube.
 This special tube goes right into the stomach and bypasses the esophagus.
-Liquid diets may also be necessary until the swallowing difficulty improves.
+Modified diets may also be necessary until the swallowing difficulty improves.
 This prevents dehydration and malnutrition.

 Written by: April Kahn